 If you are looking to shed extra weight, your best source of support may be your community college.
 Learn about dieting programs, support groups, and even classes to help you get healthy.

 The "freshman 15" and "sophomore 10" are phenomenon that seems to plague community college students on every campus.
-Gaining weight often arrives hand-in-hand with the start of the school year, especially during the first years
+Gaining weight often arrives hand-in-hand with the start of the school year, especially during the first years of college.

 To combat issues related to obesity, excess weight, and poor lifestyle habits, community colleges across the country are providing students with weight loss support.
 Through these programs, perhaps the freshman 15 may become a phenomenon of the yesteryears!

 To help students enjoy weight loss success, community colleges have implemented unique and diverse programs to cater to individual dieting needs.
 For example, as Chron News reveals, Alvin Community College (ACC), located in Texas, now provides students with an innovative online weight loss class.
 Titled "Lose Weight and Keep it Off," the ACC course has been designed in cooperation with the world's largest resource and provider of online classes for adult students, ed2go.
 Through the expert guidance of Donna Acosta, ACC's registered dietician and nutrition instructor, all participants will learn about weight loss strategies, including:

 - Simple habits of weight loss